jake-knerr/js-style-guide/README.md

 Also, prefer to push initialization code towards the top of the creational function.

-Use JSDoc comments on the public members to make it clear what the object will be exposing.
+Use JSDoc comments on the public members to make it clear what the returned object will be exposing.

 > Why?
 This technique is self-documenting and makes it easy to add new methods to the API.